Mexican Torrejas

 Torrejas placed on a paper lined plate.

-Next, add all fried bread slices into the pot with the piloncillo syrup.
 Make sure to push them gently to the bottom so they will soak all the flavorful mixture.

 Soaking torrejas on the piloncillo syrup.

-Useful Notes
+Expert Notes

 How To Store and Reheat

-Before storing, allow the Mexican torrejas to cool down, place them in a container with all the piloncillo syrup and close with an airtight lid.
+Before storing, allow the Mexican torrejas to cool down, place them in a container with all the piloncillo syrup, and close with an airtight lid.
 They store nicely from 4 to 5 days in the fridge.

-More Mexican Easy Desserts
+More Mexican Desserts

-Mexican Torrejas
+Torrejas recipe.

-8
+8 servings

 prep 15 minutes